Allagash, Maine

-Allagash is a town in Aroostook County, Maine.
+Allagash is a town in Aroostook County, Maine, United States.
 It is on the Allagash River in the North Maine Woods region.

 The population was 237 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 131.42 sqmi, of which 128.61 sqmi is land and 2.81 sqmi is water.
-This makes Allagash the largest town in Maine in terms of total land area (although when both land and water areas are included in the total, then Vinalhaven and St. George (both in coastal Knox County) are larger than Allagash).
+This makes Allagash the largest town in Maine in terms of total land area (although when both land and water areas are included in the total, then Vinalhaven and St. George, both in coastal Knox County, are larger than Allagash).

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Allagash has a humid continental climate, abbreviated "Dfb" on climate maps, bordering on a subarctic climate (Dfc).

 Demographics

 As of 2000 the median income for a household in the town was $18,125, and the median income for a family was $26,250.
 Males had a median income of $26,875 versus $17,813 for females.
 The per capita income for the town was $11,968.
 About 15.1% of families and 18.8% of the population were below the poverty line, including 27.3% of those under the age of eighteen and 23.5% of those 65 or over.